makarski/mstream/README.md

 JSON source operations are processed by first converting to BSON internally and then applying the same transformation logic as BSON sources, unless the target is JSON.

-### Schema Filtering
+### Schema Filtering (Optional)

-A schema can be used as a mask to filter out unwanted fields from the source document, allowing you to selectively extract only the data you need.
+A schema can optionally be used as a mask to filter out unwanted fields from the source document, allowing you to selectively extract only the data you need.
+If no schema is specified, all fields from the source document will be passed through to the sink.

 #### How Schema Filtering Works